One Pan Marinara & Burrata Chicken Orzo

 Seasoning Mixture

-• 2 tsp Paprika
+• 2 teaspoon Paprika

-• 2 tsp Italian Seasoning
+• 2 teaspoon Italian Seasoning

-• 2 tsp Garlic Powder
+• 2 teaspoon Garlic Powder

-• Salt and Pepper to taste
+• Kosher Salt & Black Pepper, to taste

 Other Ingredients

-• 2 tbsp Butter
+• 2 tablespoon Butter

-• 1/2 Large Yellow Onion diced; if small onion use the whole onion
+• 1/2 large Yellow Onion, diced; if small onion use the whole onion

-• 4 cloves Garlic minced
+• 4 cloves Garlic, minced

-• 1.5 cups Orzo uncooked
+• 1.5 cups Orzo Pasta, uncooked

-• 1/2 cup White Wine dry such as Pinot Grigio or Sauvigon Blanc
+• 1/2 cup White Wine, dry such as Pinot Grigio or Sauvigon Blanc

-• 1.5 cups Chicken Broth more as needed
+• 1.5 cups Chicken Broth, more as needed

-• 1.5 cups Marinara Sauce homemade or jarred
+• 1.5 cups Marinara Sauce, homemade or jarred

-• 8 oz Burrata
+• 8 oz Burrata Cheese

 • 1/4 cup Fresh Basil